mosesziregbe/youtube_channels_EDA/README.md

 7. Is there a relationship between the number of comments and the number of views?
 8. Do videos with disabled comments or ratings tend to have more or fewer views?

-Click here to see the youtube channel EDA
+[Click here](https://github.com/mosesziregbe/youtube_channels_EDA/blob/main/Youtube_channels_analysis.ipynb) to see the youtube channel analysis